 The Nourishing Traditions method, using only rye flour and water, took 7 days.
 Although it took longer, it was no more labor intensive or difficult than using the starter kit.
 And here’s the best part: despite the same 68 degrees outside, Sally Fallon’s method was a success.

 If you’re challenged in the sourdough department or live in a very cold climate, you may want to skip the heartache and go straight for a starter kit.
-Start here and choose the one that best suits you and your family’s taste buds.
 The cost is reasonable, especially since you shouldn’t have to ever pay for a starter again (unless you kill it).
 I’ve read of families using starters originally from generations ago!

 If you’re looking for more of an adventure, try making your own from scratch.
 It’s just as rewarding as the starter kit, perhaps more so since you “captured” the yeast from the air.
 I’m telling you, the “creating something from nothing” idea is pretty neat!